Directional Animation Sets

 }

-Both of those scripts are included in Animancer Lite so you can read and modify them if you want to.
+All of these scripts are included in Animancer Lite so you can read and modify them if you want to.